 Annually, in North America, prostate cancer is diagnosed in 220,000 men and kills approximately 35,000, making it the second leading cause of cancer-related deaths for men.
-It is estimated that one in 6 men will develop the disease in their lifetime.
-Prostate cancer grows most commonly as an adenocarcinoma with varying degrees of neuroendocrine differentiation.
-Focal neuroendocrine differentiation is observed at all stages of prostate cancer to various extents (30%-100%; ref.
-1).
-Pure neuroendocrine prostate cancers are rare but extraordidoi: 10.1158/1535-7163.MCT-11-0826 narily aggressive, resistant to therapy, and associated with poor patient survival (2, 3).
+It is estimated that one in six men will develop the disease in their lifetime.
+Prostate cancer grows most commonly as an adenocarcinoma with varying degrees of neuroendocrine differentiation (NED).
+Focal NED is observed at all stages of prostate cancer to various extents (30-100%) (1).
+Pure neuroendocrine (NE) prostate cancers are rare but extraordinarily aggressive, resistant to therapy and associated with poor patient survival (2, 3).
 Small cell carcinoma of the prostate is a pathologic subtype of prostate cancer with unique clinical features and accounts for no more than 1% of all the prostatic malignancies.
 Typically they are discovered at an advanced stage or as recurrences of castration-resistant adenocarcinoma following treatment with hormonal therapy (4-8).
-In contrast to androgen-dependent adenocarcinoma of the prostate, small cell carcinomas do not usually express the androgen receptor (AR) or prostate-specific antigen (PSA) but do frequently express neuroendocrine markers such as chromogranin A, synaptophysin, CD56, and neuron-specific enolase (9, 10).
-Because neuroendocrine prostate cancers do not express AR, they are not responsive to antiandrogens, rendering mainstream therapies for prostate cancer ineffective and making chemotherapy the dominant treatment option.
-Unfortunately, responses are short lived and neuroendocrine prostate cancer is invariably fatal (11, 12), making identification of novel therapeutic targets and more effective therapies critical.
+In contrast to androgen-dependent adenocarcinoma of the prostate, small cell carcinomas do not usually express the androgen receptor (AR) or prostate specific antigen (PSA), but do frequently express NE markers such as Chromogranin A, Synaptophysin, CD56 and Neuron-specific Enolase (9, 10).
+Because NE prostate cancers do not express AR, they are not responsive to anti-androgens, rendering mainstream therapies for prostate cancer ineffective and making chemotherapy the dominant treatment option.
+Unfortunately, responses are short lived and NE prostate cancer is invariably fatal (11, 12) making identification of novel therapeutic targets and more effective therapies critical.